gracech5/projects-/timeseries_models/README.md

 Note: the ARIMA model is retrained when the application is running, but the LSTM model and the results have been loaded in as it takes a while for the model to run

-To run the web application, download the folder and run the following lines in the terminal:
+To run the web application, you may choose to download the folder, start a virtual env and run the following lines in the terminal:
 - pip install -r requirements.txt
 - python app.py